jjvanzon/Circular-Language-Spec/spec/interfaces/interfaces-main-concepts.md

 ### Interface & Implementation

 An interface defines an object’s public members.
-The *privates* of an object are called the object’s *implementation*.
-So the concept of interfaces offers the ability to separate publics from privates, in other words separate interface from implementation.
+The *private* contents of an object are called the object’s *implementation*.
+So the concept of interfaces offers the ability to separate publics from private contents, in other words separate interface from implementation.

 *Object:*